 Herpes zoster is a common infection caused by varicella-zoster virus, the same virus that causes chickenpox.
 Reactivation of the latent virus in neurosensory ganglia produces the characteristic manifestations of herpes zoster (shingles).
 Herpes zoster outbreaks may be precipitated by aging, poor nutrition, immunocompromised status, physical or emotional stress, and excessive fatigue.
 Although zoster most commonly involves the thoracic and lumbar dermatomes, reactivation of the latent virus in the trigeminal ganglia may result in herpes zoster ophthalmicus (HZO) (Figures 131-1, 131-2, 131-3, 131-4, 131-5, 131-6, 131-7).

 A. Herpes zoster ophthalmicus showing a V1 distribution in this 55-year-old woman who is immunosuppressed with prednisone and azathioprine for her dermatomyositis.
 She had tremendous eye and facial pain and developed significant blepharospasm secondary to this pain.
 B. It began with eye pain with no findings evident to the ophthalmologist.
-A few days later there were vesicles on the upper lid and conjunctival injection with discharge. ...
+A few days later there were vesicles on the upper lid and conjunctival injection with discharge.
+In this photograph the fluorescein staining ...